 - Covey's timeless principles provide a framework for personal and professional growth, guiding readers to cultivate habits that lead to effectiveness, fulfillment, and positive influence.

 This classic self-help and business leadership book explains the concepts of paradigm shifts and being proactive.
 Now, the book’s message is more accessible and easier to grasp with the Infographics Edition.

-The book will be your guide as you become familiar with the seven essential habits of successful people and apply them to your own life.
+The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change (Infographics Edition) will guide you as you become familiar with the seven essential habits of successful people and apply them to your own life.

 There are over a hundred healthy recipes, so whether you’re a novice or a pro in the kitchen (or following a special diet like Paleo or vegetarian), this cookbook is your comprehensive reference for tasty Instant Pot dishes.